About the Department

 The Archaeology program focuses on Pre-Contact and Contact North American and Siberian archaeology and bioarchaeology, with emphasis on the Northern Plains, Boreal Forest, and Coastal regions of western Canada.
 This includes long-term research collaborations with Wanuskewin Heritage Park, the Royal Saskatchewan Museum, the shíshálh (Sechelt) Nation in BC, and numerous Cultural Resource Management firms.

-The Anthropology program focuses on community-based and engaged research in Medical and Environmental Anthropology, with specific strengths in ethnographic theory and method, applied anthropology, and public policy.
-Long-term partnerships with First Nations and other Indigenous communities in Saskatchewan and Alberta, and non-governmental organizations in Saskatoon and surrounds, are coupled with international collaborations in Central America and Africa.
+The Anthropology program focuses on community-based and engaged research in Medical, Environmental and Practicing/Applied Anthropology, with specific strengths in ethnographic theory and methodology and public policy application.
+Long-term partnerships with First Nations and other Indigenous communities in the Prairies and non-governmental organizations in Saskatoon and surrounds, are coupled with international collaborations in in various global locales.

 A Place of Extraordinary Achievements: